 Most companies spend 20% to 30% of their annual revenue on payroll.
 The exact amount varies based on the employer’s size, industry, and staffing and operational needs.
 In some industries, such as service, it’s not uncommon for payroll to encompass up to 50% of revenue.
 For other industries, such as manufacturing and food and beverage, it usually takes up no more than 20% to 30%.

-Here are seven items to consider when establishing your payroll budget:
+Here are seven items to consider when preparing your payroll budget:

 1. Salaries and wages